Kumarion/KuraiNetwork/README.md

 # Kurai Neural Network
 KuraiNetwork is a neural network library written in Luau.
-Note: This library is still in development and is not ready for production use.
+Note: This library is still in development and is not ready for production use. </ br>
 Note: I plan on scaling up the network to support more layers and more nodes per layer.
 I also plan on adding a genetic algorithm to train the network.

 ## Usage